 Part of this dynamic includes being ready to walk away, one of the most difficult negotiation tactics to actually use.

-One way to make this possibility easier is to enter the room with a defined idea of your parameters, including your goals for the negotiation as well as the point at which you’ll simply leave the table.
+One way to make this possibility easier is to enter the room with a defined idea of your parameters, including your goals for the negotiation and the point at which you’ll simply leave the table.

 Leave Your Options Open

 You’ll also hold significantly more power at the bargaining table if you are negotiating with multiple parties at once.